-Windows blue screen errors have rarely been reported while using the OT-2.
+Windows blue screen (BSOD) errors have rarely been reported while using the OT-2.
 You might see them when uploading protocols or updating your OT-2's software.

 Why do blue screens happen?

 Although a blue screen may appear to be triggered by your OT-2, it actually originates from a problem somewhere else.
 Blue screens can happen when there's a problem:

 - in a device driver (a special program that helps run a hardware device),